Baruch College Fall 2021 Safe Campus Reopening Plan (Updated October 5)

 - Student Health Center

 - We are encouraging use of stairs and escalators where feasible.

 - Gyms and Fitness Centers, Including Pools

 - Though the pool was closed during the building shut-down, all routine water testing and pool water maintenance has been maintained.

 - The athletic department will evaluate timing of the resumption of use by other members of the campus community and external groups, including pool and gym rentals and athletic center memberships based on conditions in the fall and CUNY, CDC and NYS guidelines.
 Students would have the highest priority.

 - See discussion in “People” Section II.

 - Student Quiet Study Spaces and Places to take Online Classes

 - College will provide students access by appointment to student study space, using an application currently in use by Academic Advising, Appointments will be in four-hour blocks of time.
-Currently, Campus Facilities has set up the dining hall and multi-purpose room located on the first floor of the Newman Vertical Campus for this purpose.
-We are exploring other options for the fall.
+Other spaces will be available by walk-in.
+See spaces here.

 - Students will bring their own devices.

 - Lobby and Common Areas

 - Custodians will clean lobbies and common areas frequently with particular attention to high touch surfaces.
 More detail in in Section III Places “Hygiene, Cleaning and Disinfection.”

 - Office Space